The Catwalk

 "The Catwalk" (S02, E12) is the thirty-eighth episode (production #212) of the science-fiction television series Star Trek: Enterprise.
 To survive a radiation storm, the entire crew of the Enterprise is forced to shelter inside one of the starship's warp nacelles.
 Tensions rise and the motives and strange behaviour of the passengers they took on are questioned.

-This episode aired on December 18, 2002 on United Paramount Network (UPN).
+This episode aired on December 18, 2002 on UPN.

 Plot

 Enterprise is hailed by a trio of aliens, who warn that a deadly neutronic wavefront, many light years across, is approaching at a speed close to warp 7.
 Since the ship is capable of only warp 5 and cannot outrun the storm, everyone must shelter in order to survive the storm's radiation.
 The one place onboard that may be heavily shielded enough for the eight-day ordeal is the catwalk, a maintenance shaft running the length of each nacelle.
 Commander Tucker must take the main reactor offline, as the temperatures on the catwalk can reach 300 C (572 °F) when online.

-After only hours to prepare, these crew evacuates to the catwalk.
-They entertain themselves paying cards, reading, and watching old films, gathered around a small screen.
+After only hours to prepare, the crew evacuates to the catwalk.
+They entertain themselves playing cards, reading, and watching old films, gathered around a small screen.
 The storm envelops the ship, and as the days wear on, nerves fray, particularly when the alien guests start up a barbecue near a flammable conduit.
 Tucker and Archer discover that the injectors have started to come online.
-Tucker must return to Engineering to shut them down again, and his EV suit will only protect him for only 22 minutes.
+Tucker must return to Engineering to shut them down again, and his EV suit will only protect him for 22 minutes.
 When he reaches Engineering, he discovers that an alien ship has docked and intruders are interfering with the ship's systems.
 Doctor Phlox deduces that the aliens must be immune to the storm's radiation.

 When confronted, the trio confesses that the other aliens are looking for them, explaining they deserted from the Takret Militia when they learned their commanders were capturing other ships and killing all onboard.
 As T'Pol and Reed work to shut down the warp reactor, Archer hails the alien leader, pretending to be the ship's sole survivor.
 He demands they leave and threatens to destroy the Enterprise rather than let it be taken, and sends the ship straight for a plasma eddy.
 As the reactor shuts down, the intruders abandon ship.
 When the Enterprise clears the storm and the crew return to their quarters, Tucker invites T'Pol to join their movie night every Tuesday.
 The trio of alien visitors apologize for the trouble they brought and depart.